nulogy/nulogy-public-certificates/README.md

 ### 204-connect.nulogy.net-i4-sha256.crt (valid through April 27th 2022)

-- These are our connect.nulogy.net server side certificates for the production environment.
-- We may be forced to revoke and re-issue these certificates in future due to configuration changes or security requirements.
+- This is our AS2 signing/encryption certificate.

 ### 205-connect-na-qa.nulogy.net-i4-sha256.crt (valid through April 27th 2022)

-- These are our connect-na-qa.nulogy.net server side certificates for the QA/UAT environment.
+- These are our *connect-na-qa.nulogy.net* server side certificates for the QA/UAT environment.
-- We may be forced to revoke and re-issue these certificates in future due to configuration changes or security requirements.

-### 206-connect.nulogy.net.crt (expires November 2nd 2021)
+### 206-connect.nulogy.net.crt (valid through November 2nd 2021)

 - Signed by Digicert
 - For use with CNEDI and B2Bi
+- These are our *connect.nulogy.net* server side certificates for the production environment.

-### 207-connect.nulogy.net.crt _Not in use yet, will replace 206 on November 2nd_ (expires November 2st 2022)
+### 207-connect.nulogy.net.crt _Not in use yet, will replace 206 on November 2nd 2021_ (expires September 21st 2022)

 - Signed by Digicert
 - For use with CNEDI and B2Bi
+- These are our *connect.nulogy.net* server side certificates for the production environment.

 ### Copyright